-Manganese (Mn^{2+}) is an essential metal that acts as a cofactor for many enzymes and co-localized with vasopressin (VP) and oxytocin (OT) in the hypothalamic nuclei that synthesized these hormones.^{51,52} The synthesis of NO by oxytocinergic or vasopressinergic neurons suggests that NO may participate in autoregulation and/or cross-regulation of OT and VP secretion.
-Our studies indicate that NO donors reduce OT secretion from the neural pituitary lobe, and we postulated that released NO may suppress OT secretion through an ultra-short negative-feedback mechanism.53 It has been reported that intracerebroventricular administration of L-NAME enhanced plasma levels of both OT and VP.54 Because NOS activity increases following salt loading and dehydration, it has been suggested that this increase may provide a negative feedback to prevent over stimulation of OT and VP release.55 In conclusion, NO may intervene in the control of OT response to osmotic stimuli.
-Also, chronic saline ingestion increases hypothalamic tachykinin concentration in SON.56 Tachykinins belong to a family of peptides that include substance P and neurokinin A (NKA).
-They are contained in hypothalamic neurons and nerve fibers and secretory cells of the posterior and anterior pituitary lobes, suggesting that these peptides may have a physiological role in the control of pituitary function.57 Some actions of tachykinins are known to be exerted through NO release.58 We observed an inhibitory effect of NKA on OT release by activation of NOergic neurons, thus suggesting that NKA may have a dual effect on OT release, decreasing it through NO and increasing OT release by an NO-independent mechanism.59 Nevertheless, the net effect of NKA on OT release from posterior pituitary seems to be inhibitory.
-As we mentioned above, NO has been linked to the release of several neurotransmitters, including glutamate, DA, and GABA.
+The neural lobe of the pituitary is one of the regions richest in NOS in the rat, with a predominance of the nNOS isoform, suggesting that NO may play a role in controlling the release of neuropeptides and neurotransmitters from the posterior pituitary.^{10,50} NADPH-diaphorase, used as a marker of NOS, was co-localized with vasopressin (VP) and oxytocin (OT) in the hypothalamic nuclei that synthesized these hormones.^{51,52} The synthesis of NO by oxytocinergic or vasopressinergic neurons suggests that it may participate in auto- and/or cross-regulation of OT and VP secretion.
+Our studies indicate that NO donors reduce OT secretion from the neural pituitary lobe and we postulated that released NO may suppress OT secretion through an ultrashort negative feedback mechanism.53 It has been reported that intracerebroventricular administration of L-NAME enhanced plasma levels of both OT and VP.54 Since NOS activity increases following salt loading and dehydration, it has been suggested that this increase may provide a negative feedback to prevent overstimulation of OT and VP release.55 In conclusion, NO may intervene in the control of OT response to osmotic stimuli.
+Also, chronic saline ingestion increases hypothalamic tachykinins concentration in SON.56 Tachykinins belong to a family of peptides that include substance P and neurokinin A (NKA).
+They are contained in hypothalamic neurons and nerve fibers and secretory cells of the posterior and anterior pituitary lobes, suggesting that these peptides may have a physiological role in the control of pituitary function.57 Some actions of tachykinins are known to be exerted through NO release.58 Although we observed an inhibitory effect of NKA on OT release by activation of NOergic neurons, thus suggesting that NKA may have a dual effect on OT release, decreasing it through NO and increasing OT release by an NO-independent mechanism.59 Nevertheless, the net effect of NKA on OT release from posterior pituitary seems to be inhibitory.
+As we mentioned above, NO has been linked to the release of several neurotransmitters, including glutamate, acethylcoline, dopamine and GABA.
 Results on the effect of NO on GABA release are contradictory.
-Our study showed that endogenous NO has an inhibitory effect on GABAergic activity in posterior pituitary,59 contrary to the effect that we have reported at the hypothalamic level.35 GABAergic terminals in the neural and intermediate lobes participate in the control of OT and VP release,^{60,61} raising the possibility that NO modulation of GABAergic activity in the posterior pituitary may be involved in the regulation of the secretory function of this pituitary lobe.
-However, since NO decreased both OT and GABA release from the posterior pituitary and GABA was reported to inhibit OT release from nerve terminals of the neural lobe, it is possible that NO might influence the release of OT at the level of the cell bodies and on nerve terminals of the neural lobe by different mechanisms.
+Our study showed that endogenous NO has an inhibitory effect on GABAergic activity in posterior pituitary 59 contrary to the effect that we have reported at hypothalamic level.35 GABAergic terminals in the neural and intermediate lobes participate in the control of OT and VP release ^{60,61} raising the possibility that NO modulation of GABAergic activity in the posterior pituitary may be involved in the regulation of the secretory function of this pituitary lobe.
+However, since NO decreased both, OT and GABA release from the posterior pituitary and GABA was reported to inhibit OT release from nerve terminals of the neural lobe, it is possible that NO might influence the release of OT at the level of the cell bodies and on nerve terminals of the neural lobe by different mechanisms.
 NO is involved, at least partially, in the reduction of the GABAergic activity induced by NKA.
-The reduction in GABA release may contribute to the stimulatory effect of NKA on lactotroph function.62 This effect will increase the release of PRL, considered a pro-inflammatory factor, which could participate in the regulation of the immune response during the acute phase of endotoxemia.
+The reduction in GABA release may contribute to the stimulatory effect of NKA on lactotroph function.
+62 This effect will increase the release of PRL, considered a proinflammatory factor that could participate in the regulation of the immune response during the acute phase of endotoxemia.